 Click HERE or on the above image to see available packages

-And I rely 100% on photos from my E-Design clients, so while I don’t always have JUST the photo I need, I do the best I can with what I have while still getting you the info you need!
+I rely 100% on photos from my E-Design clients, so while I don’t always have JUST the photo I need, I do the best I can with what I have while still getting you the info you need!

-- Samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location
+- Samples arrive ON YOUR DOORSTEP in 1 DAY!

-- At $6.99, they’re more affordable than the samples pots/rollers/foam boards that are needing for traditional paint sampling
+- They’re more affordable than the sample pots/rollers/foam boards that are needed for traditional paint sampling.

 Visit the SAMPLIZE website HERE